Fung Hing Wa

-Fung Hing Wa (馮慶燁, born 12 December 1992 in Hong Kong) is a Hong Kong professional football player who currently plays as a centre back for Hong Kong Premier League club Lee Man.
+Fung Hing Wa (馮慶燁, born 12 December 1992) is a former Hong Kong professional footballer who played as a centre back.

 Club career

 In 2005, Fung through a project to go to Newcastle United to have training.

 In 2008, Fung signed for Hong Kong Third Division club Sham Shui Po.

 In 2012, Fung signed for Hong Kong First Division club Yokohama FC Hong Kong.

 In 2015, Fung signed for Hong Kong Premier League club Pegasus.

 On 17 July 2019, Eastern announced the signing of Fung at their season opening media event.

 On 30 June 2020, it was confirmed that Fung had left the club in order to sign with R&F.

 On 19 November 2020, Fung announced that he reached a mutual termination with R&F and had returned to Eastern.

 On 19 June 2022, Fung left Eastern again.

 On 15 July 2022, Fung joined Lee Man.

+On 20 June 2024, Fung announced his retirement from professional football.

 International career

-On 11 December 2019, Fung made his international debut for Hong Kong in the match against South Korea in the 2019 EAFF E-1 Football Championship.
+On 11 December 2019, Fung made his international debut for Hong Kong in a 2019 EAFF E-1 Football Championship match against South Korea.